maxjenius/AgGridPCFTemplate/README.md

 * `cellClass` – CSS class applied to cell
 * `cellStyle` – inline style object for cell
 * `dateTimeEditor` – custom editor for picking both date and time
+* `dateTimeFilter` – filter ISO date strings using a start and end picker

 Include `cellEditor: 'dateTimeEditor'` in a column definition to let users edit an ISO date string with a date and time picker.